Skip to main content

 Scotland Terminal Control Area

-The ScTMA is the busiest and most complex airspace in Scotland, with air traffic controllers routinely managing high volumes of flights to and from Glasgow and Edinburgh airports.
+The Scottish Terminal Control Area is the busiest and most complex airspace in Scotland, with air traffic controllers routinely managing high volumes of flights to and from Glasgow and Edinburgh Airports.

-The Scotland Masterplan coordinates changes proposed by Edinburgh and Glasgow Airports to upgrade the arrival and departure routes below 7,000 ft. and National Air Traffic (En Route) Services (NERL), the UK’s main navigation service provider, to upgrade the route network above 7,000 ft.
+The Scottish Masterplan, developed by ACOG, sets out the coordinated changes proposed by Edinburgh and Glasgow Airports to upgrade the arrival and departure routes below 7,000ft.
+NATS, the UK’s main navigation service provider, is responsible for upgrading the route network above this.

-Head to the airport’s webpages to find out more.
+Head to the airspace change sponsor’s webpages to find out more.

 Edinburgh Airport